1. Protecting your personal information

 9. Financial data

 This website does not store and has no access to personal financial data of any kind.
 Any such data (typically from those making donations) is handled by a trusted third party (currently PayPal) on its own site.
 Naturally, the Arsha Vidya UK bank account carries details of donations received, whether singly or by Standing Order.
 Our Treasurer is also required by law to securely maintain minimal details of donors who write allowing us to claim Gift Aid.

 Websites (including ours) place very small text files on devices in order to recognise their browsers each time they visit.
 These tiny files are known as 'cookies'.
 Recognising browsers helps anonymously measure how sites are used, which in turn shows how best to meet visitors' needs.
-For instance, they show which pages people go to most often and whether they get error messages.
+For instance, they show which pages are viewed most often and whether error messages occur.
 Knowing this helps improve a site's usefulness and efficiency.
 Cookies can also be used to store any preferences visitors set for using our site and to help provide security and efficiency in online forms and login areas.

 Being mere text files and not programs, cookies cannot read devices or make any information they help collect available to any third party.
 They can be read only by the site that installs them.
 Although unique to each browser, our cookies are anonymous: they hold no personally identifiable data.